wildangellisa1977/FlipperHTTP/HELP.md

 # Common Issues
 If you encounter any problems flashing your board with the FlipperHTTP firmware or using any of the FlipperHTTP apps, refer to the common issues and solutions below.
+If your issue is not addressed below, report the issue in the repository's `Issues` section.

 ## FlipperHTTP Firmware
 ### Issue: "Please enter bootloader mode" in the ESP Flasher app